Khmer Empire: Conversion from Hinduism to Buddhism

-Looking at the archaeological record, however, archaeologists noticed that not only were the structures ceasing to be built, but the Khmer's historical inscription was also lacking from the period of 1300–1600.
-With this lack of historical content, there is unfortunately very limited archaeological evidence to work with.
-Archaeologists have been able to determine that the sites were abandoned and then reoccupied later by different people.
+Looking at the archaeological record, however, archaeologists noticed that not only were the structures ceasing to be built, but the Khmer's historical inscription was also lacking from the 14th to 17th centuries.
+With this lack of historical content, there is very limited archaeological evidence to work with.
+However, archaeologists have been able to determine that the sites were abandoned and then reoccupied later by different people.

 Foreign pressure

-The Ayutthaya Kingdom arose from a confederation of threecity-states on the Lower Chao Phraya basin (Ayutthaya-Suphanburi-Lopburi).
-From the fourteenth century on, Ayutthaya became Angkor's rival.
-Angkor was besieged by the Ayutthayan king Uthong in 1352, and following its capture the next year, the Khmer monarch was replaced with successive Siamese princes.
-Then in 1357, the Khmer king Suryavamsa Rajadhiraja regained the throne.
+The Ayutthaya Kingdom arose from a confederation of three city-states on the Lower Chao Phraya basin (Ayutthaya-Suphanburi-Lopburi).
+From the fourteenth century onward, Ayutthaya became the Khmer empire's rival.
+Angkor was besieged by the Ayutthayan king Uthong in 1352, and following its capture the next year, the Khmer king was replaced with successive Siamese princes.
+Then in 1357, the Khmer king Suryavamsa Rajadhiraja retook the throne.
 In 1393, the Ayutthayan king Ramesuan besieged Angkor again, capturing it the next year.
-Ramesuan's son ruled Khmer a short time before being assassinated.
+Ramesuan's son ruled Kambuja for a short time before being assassinated.
 Finally, in 1431, the Khmer king Ponhea Yat abandoned Angkor as indefensible, and moved to the Phnom Penh area.